FRIBDAQ/rustogrammer/docs/src/apppendix_1.md

 Beginning with release 1.1.1, the release products include files named:
 * rustogramer-linux.tar.gz - Binary distribution for Linux
-* rustogramer-widows.zip  - Binary distribution for Windows.
+* rustogramer-widows.tar.gz  - Binary distribution for Windows (note that starting with windows 10, tar is included).

 These are made with the scripts